-In April 2008, BAE Systems received an order for an additional 87 M777 systems for the US Army and USMC.
-Deliveries began in 2010.
+In April 2008, BAE Systems received an order for an additional 87 M777 systems for the US Army and USMC, for which deliveries began in 2010.
 In August 2008, a further 43 systems were ordered.

-In December 2005, the first four of six M777 systems were supplied by the USMC to the Canadian Army, under a foreign military sales (FMS) contract.
+The first four of six M777 systems were supplied by the USMC to the Canadian Army in December 2005 under a foreign military sales (FMS) contract.

 The systems were deployed to Afghanistan in February 2006.
 A further six systems have been ordered and are in service.
-In June 2008, Canada requested a further 25 systems, a total of 37.
+In June 2008, Canada requested a further 25 systems, bringing the total to 37.

-In July 2008, Australia requested the foreign military sale of 57 M77 howitzers.
+Australia requested the foreign military sale of 57 M77 howitzers in July 2008.

-BAE Systems has developed a mobile version, the M777 Portee, which is mounted on a purpose-built 8x6 Supacat vehicle.
+BAE Systems has developed a mobile version, the M777 Portee, which is mounted on a purpose-built 8×6 Supacat vehicle.
 The vehicle was first shown at Eurosatory in June 2006.

-The MoD, however, failed to sign off a deal by the 15 October 2013 deadline imposed by BAE, causing the company to initiate shut down of its M777 howitzers production line at Burrow-in-Furness, UK.
+In November 2012, the Indian Ministry of Defence (MoD) requested 145 M777s from the US Government.
+The MoD, however, failed to sign a deal by the October 2013 deadline, causing the company to shut down production of the M777 howitzers at Burrow-in-Furness, UK.

 Design and construction of the Ultralightweight Field Howitzer

 The maximum firing range is 24.7km with unassisted rounds and 30km with rocket-assisted rounds.
-The M777A2 will fire the Raytheon / Bofors XM982 Excalibur GPS / Inertial Navigation-guided extended-range 155mm projectiles using the Modular Artillery Charge Systems (MACS).
-Excalibur has a maximum range of 40km and accuracy of 10m.
+The M777A2 can fire the Raytheon / Bofors XM982 Excalibur GPS / Inertial Navigation-guided extended-range 155mm projectiles using the Modular Artillery Charge Systems (MACS).
+Excalibur has a maximum range of 40km and an accuracy of 10m.

-First firing trials of the M777A1 with Excalibur took place in August 2003.
-First production rounds were delivered in September 2006.
+First firing trials of the M777A1 with Excalibur took place in August 2003, while the first production rounds were delivered in September 2006.
 Excalibur successfully completed limited user test in March 2007.
 It was first fielded in Iraq in May 2007 and in Afghanistan in February 2008.

 The M777 is able to deliver up to five rounds a minute under intense firing conditions and is able to provide a sustained rate of fire of two rounds a minute.

 The LRIP systems employ an optical sighting system for direct and indirect firing by day or night.
-Full production systems will be fitted with the General Dynamics Armament Systems Towed Artillery Digitisation (TAD) system.
+Full production systems are fitted with the General Dynamics Armament Systems Towed Artillery Digitisation (TAD) system.
 LRIP systems will be retrofitted with TAD.

-The TAD system also includes a laser ignition system, electric drives for the howitzer’s traverse and elevation and a powered projectile rammer.
+The TAD digital fire control system provides on-board ballistic computation, navigation, pointing and self-location, providing greater accuracy and faster reaction times, and also includes a laser ignition system, electric drives for the howitzer’s traverse and elevation, and a powered projectile rammer.

 The M777 has a production weight of 3,745kg and can be transported by helicopter, transporter aircraft and ship.
-The howitzer can be towed by an air-braked 4x4 vehicle greater than 2.5t.
+The howitzer can be towed by an air-braked 4×4 vehicle greater than 2.5t.

-The hydrostrut suspension system is provided by Horstman Defence Systems of the UK.
-The maximum towed road speed is 88km per hour and the towed cross-country speed is 50km per hour.
+Horstman Defence Systems of the UK provided the hydrostrut suspension system.
+The maximum towed road speed is 88km/h and the towed cross-country speed is 50km/h.

-The load on the towing eye is rated at 60kg.
-The towing ground clearance is up to 660mm.
+The load on the towing eye is rated at 60kg, while the towing ground clearance is up to 660mm.